ystex/Federated-Learning-with-Friend-Discovery-and-Model-Substitution-/README.md

 Code ---- Source code for paper: Friends to Help: Saving Federated Learning from Client Dropout

-Supplymentary ----- The detial of convergence analysis and additinal simulations
+Supplymentary ----- The detail of convergence analysis and additinal simulations
 ## Main Organization of the Code
 FL-FDMS: Our proposed Friend Discovery and Model Substitution algorithm.